English

 If granted on, or after February 27, 2015, a plant breeders’ rights can last for a period of up-to 25 years for the variety of a tree or vine (including their rootstocks), and 20 years for all other varieties of plants (excluding algae, bacteria and fungi) effective from the date the Certificate was issued.

-However, in all cases, to maintain these rights, the breeder must pay an annual government fee.
+In all cases, to maintain these rights, the breeder must pay an annual government fee.
 It is important to note that plant breeders’ rights granted in Canada are only valid in Canada.
-In order to protect your rights in another country, you must make an application according to the laws of that country.
+To protect your rights in another country, you must make an application according to the laws of that country.

-For more information, visit the Plant Breeders’ Rights Office at the Canadian Food Inspection Agency.
+For more information, including current fees, visit the Plant Breeders’ Rights Office at the Canadian Food Inspection Agency.

 You now have 3 options: